andreped/IronFlow/README.md

 ## Features

-The app can be used with both Android and iOS.
+The app is compatible with both Android and iOS.

 - [x] Ability to save individual exercises with weight and number of reps and sets.
 - [x] All data is stored in a private SQLite database on the device.